HuaFangYun/CarRental/README.md

 2. **Adding**: Use the provided forms to input a new car, motorcycle, or customer details.
 3. **Renting**: Choose a vehicle and a customer to simulate a rental transaction.
 4. **Returning**: Once a vehicle is rented, there's an option to mark it as returned.

-## Note
-This is a foundational project aimed at understanding the basics of Blazor WebAssembly and the principles of a three-layered architecture.
-Future enhancements would include more advanced features, refinements, and a more comprehensive external data layer.